 CHICAGO (AP) — Randal Grichuk had two hits and two RBIs, and the Colorado Rockies beat the Chicago Cubs 4-3 on Sunday for a rare second straight win on the road.

 Connor Joe hit a solo homer for last-place Colorado, and Brendan Rodgers had a run-scoring groundout.
-Ryan Feltner (3-8) pitched 5 1/3 innings of three-run ball for his first win since Aug.
+Staked to an early four-run lead, Ryan Feltner (3-8) pitched 5 1/3 innings of three-run ball for his first win since Aug.
 9.

 Colorado is tied with Kansas City for the worst road record in the majors at 24-48.
 It took two of three at Wrigley Field for its first road series win since July 7-10 at Arizona.
 It also closed out a 3-2 trip against the White Sox and Cubs for its first winning road trip since June 7-12.

 “We didn’t swing the bats great, but we pitched really well on this road trip,” Colorado manager Bud Black said.
 “Proud of the pitching staff.
 Everybody contributed in a lot of ways.”

 Yan Gomes homered and drove in a season-high three runs for the Cubs, who trailed 4-0 after two innings.
 David Bote had two hits.